zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    :returns: A ``set of T`` of all the keys in t.

    .. zeek:see:: table_values

+.. zeek:id:: table_pattern_matcher_stats
+   :source-code: base/bif/zeek.bif.zeek 2709 2709

+   :Type: :zeek:type:`function` (tbl: :zeek:type:`any`) : :zeek:type:`MatcherStats`

+   Return MatcherStats for a table[pattern] or set[pattern] value.

+   This returns a MatcherStats objects that can be used for introspection of the DFA used for such a table.
+Statistics reset whenever elements are added or removed to the table as these operations result in the underlying DFA being rebuilt.

+   This function iterates over all states of the DFA.
+Calling it at a high frequency is likely detrimental to performance.

+   :param tbl: The table to get stats for.

+   :returns: A record with matcher statistics.

 .. zeek:id:: table_values
    :source-code: base/bif/zeek.bif.zeek 607 607